 Use the temperature gauge as an indicator of temperature for your car.
-Make sure that the device needle is pointing toward the centre.
+Make sure that the device needle is pointing toward the center.
 If it is indicating heat, turn off the car and let the engine cool down.

 Make sure to check your coolant level and add coolant when needed.
 Always wait for the engine to cool down before adding the coolant.
 Before adding fresh coolant, have your coolant system flushed out completely by a mechanic every 40,000 miles.